microsoft/ProjectOxford-ClientSDK/SpeakerRecognition/README.md

-Microsoft Project Oxford Speaker Recognition client SDK and samples
+Microsoft Cognitive Services Speaker Recognition client SDK and samples
 ===================================================================

 This repo contains the client libraries that demonstrate Microsoft’s cloud-based